WebOrigami/docs/src/content/pattern/operations.md

 <span class="tutorialStep"></span> Browse the merged site.

 Some of the pages are defined by an object, some by files, and some by a function.
-In fact, that function will handle any requests for `.html` pages that aren't otherwise defined — if you browse to a page not defined by the object- or files-based graphs, the function graph will provide a default value.
+In fact, that function will handle any requests for `.html` pages that aren't otherwise defined — if you browse to a page not defined by the object- or files-based trees, the function tree will provide a default value.
 For example, browsing to `Sara.html` returns a default page for Sara.

 <span class="tutorialStep"></span> You can also build the site.